learn-co-curriculum/react-hooks-redux-create-store/README.md

 })
 ```

-See that variable state all the way at the top of our code?
-Remember, that
+See that `state` variable state all the way at the top of our code?
+Remember,
-variable holds a representation of all of our data we need to display.
-So it's
+that variable holds a representation of all of our data we need to display.
+So
-not very good if this variable is global, and we can accidentally overwrite
+it's not very good if this variable is global, and we can accidentally overwrite
 simply by writing ` state = 'bad news bears'` somewhere else in our codebase.
 Goodbye state.